Our Love Affair with Credit

 So what exactly is a trustee?

-A trustee in bankruptcy is a licensed professional who provides specialized services to financially distressed businesses or individuals.
+A Licensed Insolvency Trustee is a licensed professional who provides specialized services to financially distressed businesses or individuals.
 The services often deal with restructuring or discharging the debt of the business or individual.

 Usually accountants by training, trustees are licensed by Industry Canada after completing a rigorous process.
 Each trustee is an officer of the court whose conduct in an engagement is under regulatory and court supervision.2